 Social Responsibility / Sustainability: Millennials placed tremendous importance on the causes a brand supports.
 Millennials love Starbucks, Tom’s Shoe and Coca Cola because of their values and social commitment.

 Interestingly, according to the WQA Consumer Study, the Green Movement has had little impact to date on the decision to purchase bottled water.
 83% of respondents answered that the green movement has had no impact on an individual’s decision to purchase bottled water.

-However, as millennials become home owners and stakeholders in their communities, they will start to rethink bottled water purchases, because they can now have a convenient, low-cost alternative in their own homes.
+However, as millennials become home owners and stakeholders in their communities, they will start to rethink bottled water purchases.
+This is because they can now have a convenient, low-cost alternative in their own homes.

 We will also begin to see millennials gravitating to trendy re-useable water bottles that they can show off to their peers when they go to exercise class or drop off their children at pre-school.
-As they start to have children, their environmental worldview will also begin to change and they will look towards a sustainable future for their children.
+As they start to have children, their environmental worldview will also begin to change.
+Consequently, they will look towards a sustainable future for their children.

 Different Style of Marketing Engagement

 In marketing, calls to action need to inspire engagement, rather than robotic consumption.
 For millennials, editorial content that is valuable and sharable may be more effective than traditional advertising.
 It’s not only about winning over millennials so that they buy a water filtration system, we need to convert the female millennial into an advocate for in-home filtered water who espouses the benefits to her peers.